OmAgent: A Multi-modal Agent Framework for Complex Video Understanding with Task Divide-and-Conquer

 \subsection{Long-form videos understanding capabilities}

 We created a benchmark with over 2000 question-answer pairs to evaluate OmAgent's ability to understand, answer questions, and recall detailed information from long-form videos.
+We aimed to assess the general understanding of ultra-long video content and the ability to recall specific details.
+Our benchmark was designed to be logically coherent and narrative-rich, with video segments up to an hour long.
 This benchmark allows us to measure the capabilities of our intelligent agent and compare its performance against large language models. \paragraph{Datasets}

 Publicly available long-form video understanding datasets are very scarce, similar to the FreshQA/MovieQA datasets which only contain videos at the minute level, and the questions are not complex enough, for example, "How does Talia die?" in MovieQA, which is a question that can be inferred from consecutive frames, cannot meet our needs.
+SOK-Bench~\cite{wang2024sok} addresses scenarios slightly different from ours, as it demands the testing program to integrate situated and general knowledge to answer questions.
 MoVQA is a long movie question and answer dataset that utilizes 100 well-known movies to create complex long video question-answer pairs, which align with our requirements, but it is not yet open-sourced.
 Therefore, we created the dataset ourselves.
 We collected some long videos familiar to annotators, selected the top 100 videos in terms of frequency, and created 20 questions for each video.
 These questions were first proofread by two different annotators and then revised by a third annotator.
 Videos include episodes and movies, varieties, documentaries, and vlogs.
 These types of videos exhibit significant differences in themes, filming and editing techniques, data density, scene lengths, and alignment of video audio and visuals, fully demonstrating the diversity of the data.

 \paragraph{Settings} To evaluate the system's understanding of long-form videos and timelines, we defined questions in four categories: reasoning, information summary, event localization, and external knowledge.